LAS VEGAS BIOMED EXPO 2023

 ALEXIS PARK RESORT, 375 E. Harmon Ave, Las Vegas, NV, 89169.

-This year's programming will be the largest quantum leap to the future yet: medical researchers, doctors, and disclosure groups, California DEPT of Health Whistleblower, New Humanity Movement leaders will speak candidly on classified topics including: Tesla's discoveries, Therapeutic Benefits of far infrared energy, Brain Health Technologies from BrainTap, Healing power of PEMF machines, Healing with Quantum Lasers, Biohacking your Brain with Nitric Oxide, Stem Cell therapy, Red Laser Therapy, how to do deal with weaponization of Parasites, Fungus, Bacteria, Viruses, converging the disciplines of metaphysics and medicine to enhance human cognitive functions, extend lifespan, and expand extrasensory perceptions.
+This year’s programming will be the largest quantum leap to the future yet: medical researchers, doctors, and disclosure groups, California DEPT of Health Whistleblower, New Humanity Movement leaders will speak candidly on classified topics including: Tesla’s discoveries, Therapeutic Benefits of far infrared energy, Brain Health Technologies from BrainTap, Healing power of PEMF machines, Healing with Quantum Lasers, Biohacking your Brain with Nitric Oxide, Liver Detox, EMF Protection, Stem Cell therapy, Skin Care Technology, Hair Analysis, Heart Formulas, Red Laser Therapy, how to do deal with weaponization of Parasites, Fungus, Bacteria, Viruses, converging the disciplines of metaphysics and medicine to enhance human cognitive functions, extend lifespan, and expand extrasensory perceptions.

 List of speakers: